 Inventories are carried at the lower of cost and net realizable value.
 Cost is determined using the weighted average method.
-Work-in-progress inventory relates to construction contracts and real estate project management projects in process and are accounted for using the percentage of completion method.
+Work-in-progress inventory relates to construction contracts and real estate project management projects in process.

 Fixed assets

 Fixed assets are carried at cost less accumulated depreciation.
 The costs of additions and improvements are capitalized, while maintenance and repairs are expensed as incurred.
 Fixed assets are reviewed for impairment whenever events or circumstances indicate that the carrying value of an asset group may not be recoverable.
 An impairment loss is recorded to the extent the carrying amount exceeds the estimated fair value of an asset group.
 Fixed assets are depreciated over their estimated useful lives as follows: